grseko/login-rest-service/readme.md

 * Add integration tests.
 * Remove the debug commands from the `Application` class.
 * Salt & hash the passwords as the `User` is being created (probably make it part of `User.setPassword`).
+* Turn this into a microservice!
+So far, I've been designing this like it's part of a large project, changing this into a microservice would definitely mean a very different architecture!
-* ...and much further on, create a separate session manager module/project to keep this going?
+* ...and much further on, create a separate session manager project to keep this going?

 ## Copyright
 ````